SamuraiViking/MLBSimulator/README.md

 # MLBSimulator

-A play by play simulation of the 09 twins vs 09 yankees.
+A play by play simulation of the 09 twins vs 09 yankees based off stats in the txt files.

 # Run